Generativity Theory and Entrepreneurship

 What is Generativity in Tech?

-No one is solely in charge of scientific or engineering discoveries that prompt commercial exploitation at scale.
-The leading voice on this subject, Jonathan Zittrain (2006), defines generativity as:
+No single centralized entity, corporation, or visionary is solely in charge of the massive wave of scientific or engineering discoveries that prompt commercial exploitation at scale.
+The leading academic voice on this subject, Harvard law professor Jonathan Zittrain (2006), formalizes this phenomenon in his seminal work, defining generativity as:

-The keyword here is “unprompted.”
-This suggests that innovations and outcomes are unplanned and occur without the purposeful intent of the original platform creator.
+The critical keyword here is “unprompted.”
+This suggests that downstream innovations, applications, and commercial outcomes are entirely unplanned, emergent, and occur completely without the explicit permission, active coordination, or purposeful intent of the original platform creator.

 The Layered Model of Innovation